-Whether it's film or theatre which draws you, the vibrant drama scene at Oxford offers amazing opportunities to aspiring actors, writers, producers, directors and technicians.
+Whether you are drawn to film or theatre, the vibrant drama scene at Oxford offers amazing opportunities for aspiring actors, writers, producers, directors and technicians.

 Oxford has a huge choice of theatre spaces - from the 50-seater Burton Taylor Studio, which mounts two student productions every week, to the professional 600-seater Oxford Playhouse, which hosts five large-scale student productions a year.

-Many colleges have their own theatres whilst some student producers also put on summer shows in the gardens or put on a play in a night club or chapel.
+Many colleges have their own theatres, whilst some student producers also put on summer shows in the gardens or put on plays in night clubs or chapels.
 You'll find about 30 shows performed each term, ranging from new writing, modern drama and classical plays to musical theatre.

 Oxford on stage

 If you're into drama then Oxford offers a wealth of different productions, venues and groups to help you develop as an actor, director, designer or technician.
 There are also many drama and stage-craft related resources for you to use:

 The University Drama Officer is a full-time staff member who helps students to plan, programme and publicise student productions, organises free workshops and talks and can advise those planning a career in theatre or film on graduation.